-Menu 24.7 -- System Maintenance - Upload Firmware allows you to upgrade the firmware for the various modules and the ROM file system.
+Menu 24.7 -- System Maintenance - Upload Firmware allows you to upgrade the system firmware and the ROM file system.
 Uploading is only possible through the console port.
 Note that this function erases the old data before installing the new one.
 Do not attempt to update unless you have the new firmware at hand.
-There are 4 components in the system: RAS code (program code) and ROM File system and firmware for the modem modules, as shown Figure 13-10.
+There are 2 components in the system: RAS code (program code) and ROM File system, as shown Figure 13-10